symbiote/silverstripe-queuedjobs/docs/en/08_troubleshooting.md

 Paused jobs can usually be safely resumed, continuing from the last completed step at a later time.

 For these scenarios it's recommended to configure automatic job retries.
-Configuration has some flexibility on number of retries and the timing of the retry attempts.
+The configuration includes defining the number of retries and the timing of the retry attempts.

 ### Basic configuration